 Leaflets and factsheets

-STEP explained gives an overview of the Society, its membership and activities.
+- STEP explained (PDF 470KB) gives an overview of the Society, its membership and activities.

-Trusts explained gives an overview of how trusts work and what they are most commonly used for, and corrects some of the widespread misconceptions held about trusts.
+- Trusts explained (PDF 2.3MB) gives an overview of how trusts work and what they are most commonly used for, and corrects some of the widespread misconceptions held about trusts.

-Choosing a trustee: Read our article on what you should look for when choosing a trustee here
+- Choosing a trustee: what you should look for when choosing a trustee (read article)

 Why make a will? provides a brief explanation of the importance of making a will.